ayushnix/kangae/README.md

 kangae includes some optional features that aren't enabled by default

 - [style external links using a ↗ unicode symbol][11]

-# Showcase

-Here's a list of websites using the kangae theme

-- [ayushnix microblog][4]

-If you want to mention your website in this section, please raise a pull request.

 # TODO (maybe?)